If you're an industrial business looking to promote your products or services, Instagram might not jump out as your “go to” marketing platform.

 Humor is an excellent way to draw users to your profile.
 But, don't skimp out on high-quality visuals that showcase your products or services.
 After all, you want users to understand what your business does (and where you add value) when they land on your page.

 We have entered an era in which people seek more personalized content from brands.
 Consumers no longer want a faceless brand; they want to know what goes on behind the scenes.

 Adding a face (or better yet, faces) to your Instagram marketing strategy helps you stand out from your competitors (and makes you more memorable).
 Why?
 Because when you use social media for sharing, not for selling, you build stronger relationships with your audience and encourage word-of-mouth marketing, which is worth its weight in gold.

 Take Samsara as an example.
-They specialize in selling software for cloud-connected operations, however their Instagram content focuses on showing their company values, cheering for their team, and sharing company culture moments inside their offices.
+They specialize in selling software for cloud-connected operations like site monitoring, government fleet management, and more.
+However their Instagram content focuses on showing their company values, cheering for their team, and sharing company culture moments inside their offices.
 This is especially powerful in recruitment marketing tactics — prospective employees need to see evidence of your company culture in your videos and photos, and they’re likely already using Instagram, so meet them where they are!

 This strategy works because it adds a human element to the brand, and it feels less salesy.
 Instagram is an excellent platform to promote your products and services, but it's also a place where you can genuinely connect with your audience.

 Hashtags can help you reach a broader audience on Instagram by making your content discoverable to users searching for specific terms.